REPERTOIRES AND PERFORMANCE

 Compose new ductias and estampies in the style of Paris 844

-Learn about instrumental accompaniment in Parisian style
+Learn about instrumental accompaniment in the Parisian style

 Instructor: